-Mah Kai Leong (Chairman) David Tan Chao Hsiung Lau Teik Soon
+Mah Kai Leong (Chairman) David Tan Chao Hsiung Elaine Beh Pur-Lin (appointed on 25 April 2022)

 The Chairman of the Remuneration Committee and all its members are considered independent pursuant to the definition of independent under the 2018 Code and Listing Manual of the SGX-ST. The Remuneration Committee is principally responsible for assisting the Board to establish a formal and transparent process for developing policies on remuneration and development.
-The Remuneration Committee has adopted terms of reference approved by the Board which clearly sets out its duties and responsibilities include the following:
+The Remuneration Committee has adopted terms of reference approved by the Board which clearly sets out its duties and responsibilities including the following: